DigOppGroup/OpenNFT/README.md

 {"IpfsHash":"blAHBlahBLAhblaH","PinSize":136,"Timestamp":"2022-03-18T04:52:39.003Z"}
 ```

 The IPFS hash is the CID for locating the metadata object on IPFS.
-You can use the IPFS public gateway to located it.
+You can use the IPFS public gateway to locate it.
 For example: `https://ipfs.io/ipfs/blAHBlahBLAhblaH`

 The will locate the NFT metadata, which would looks something like this: